The Richmond Team

 All of our staff rely on fundraised donations to support their work.
 Donate to Farley’s work here.

 Leah and her husband Toby have recently moved here from Georgia, and are excited to learn about the city of Richmond.
 She has a bachelor’s in Art Marketing and is a practicing textile artist.
 As a resident artist at EDIT, she will help with First Friday events and planning and coordinating for the gallery.
-Leah is also the Administrative Lead for Refugee care and a part of the “Love your City” team and hopes to use her newly found interest in dumpster diving to good use.
+Leah is also the Refugee Care Coordinator.
 She loves hot tea, handmade things, good company, and all things textile.

 All of our staff rely on fundraised donations to support their work.
 Donate to Leah's work here.